 Approximately 90 bushels of corn produces slightly more than 1.1 tons of corn-based resin.
 The automotive industry alone uses an estimated 90,000 tons of unsaturated polyester, a specific type of thermoset resin, each year.
 If corn-based bioresins can capture even 1% of this market, Muthu estimated the revenue share could be about $1.6 million annually.

 Based on raw material costs, Muthu anticipates these corn-based resins may be less than half the price of petroleum-based resins.

 Although the lab testing produced promising results, Muthu said, “there is still a long way to go.”

 For the Sun Grant project, the researchers used methacrylic anhydride, which is toxic, to functionalize the chemicals and produce high-viscosity resins.
 “We want to look for renewable functionalizing agents as well as develop formulations for low-viscosity resins,” he said.
 The goal is to develop a product that is 100% biobased, nontoxic and biodegradable.

 “Resins are a higher value product,” said Muthu, who is applying for further funding to continue the research.
-“Anything that adds value to agricultural products is beneficial,” Owens concluded.
+“Anything that adds value to agricultural products that promote domestic resources is beneficial,” Gent concluded.